rtrlib/handbook/source/tools.rst

 To get a complete reference over all options for the command simply run ``rtrclient`` in a shell.

-The following listing shows how to connect the ``rtrclient`` with a cache server as well as 10 lines of the resulting output:
+:numref:`lst-rtrclient` shows how to connect the ``rtrclient`` with a cache server as well as 10 lines of the resulting output.
+The listing shows ROAs for IPv4 and IPv6 prefixes with allowed range for prefix lengths and the associated origin AS number.
+Each line represents either a ROA that was added (``+``) or removed (``-``) from the selected RPKI cache server.
+The RTRlib client will receive and print such updates until the program is terminated, i.e., by ``CTRL+C``.

 .. code-block:: Bash
     :caption: Output of the rtrclient tool